minezzig/getting-started-with-git/README.md

-this is a readme file
+this is a README file.
+I have updated it.